jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 **Part 2**

-  - [ ] prepare a slide of ideas that I am working on for meeting
+  - [x] prepare a slide of ideas that I am working on for meeting
-  - [ ] proceed to finding proteins with nucleotide sequence
+  - [x] proceed to finding proteins with nucleotide sequence
-     - translate to proteins, keep locations
+     - Using genbank....
   - [ ] also EDA:
      - dna seq lengths
      - how many proteins per sequence
      - protein lengths
+     - taxonomy for rit elements...
-     - protein composition??
+     -